ch-vdld-dev/EsaNotes/README.md

 - to always pull before starting new notes.
 - to always push after new/updates notes.
 - maybe good idea to create a new personal notes beside mine.

+### Usage:
+To have a quick access to the content you want, you have a summary in 3ème INFO notes, from there you can go to any cursus and then to any notes